-- 1. further develop relevant business, organisation, information technology (in particular internet of things) knowledge, both academic and professional, in line with postgraduate standards/benchmarks; - 2. develop critical reflection skills and engagement with organisational and professional theory to understand and, where appropriate, challenge existing individual and organisational perspectives and practices in a connected, internet enabled environment (in particular, with a focus on IoT, as well as how IoT can improve sustainability); - 3. develop, and where appropriate apply, new knowledge to add value by enhancing organisational capability using IoT concepts and applications; - 4. develop understanding of an organisation's strategic focus and environment, and the impact of the inter-relationship between the organisation's resources and clients in the evolving global business environment; - 5. develop commitment to continuous personal and professional development, independence and reflective learning; - 6. develop particular expertise and understanding in the fields of information technology, IoT, business and management.
+- 1. further develop relevant business and technology knowledge (in particular databases and IoT technologies), both academic and professional, in line with postgraduate standards/benchmarks; - 2. develop critical reflection skills and engagement with organisational and professional theory to understand and, where appropriate, challenge existing individual and organisational perspectives and practices; - 3. develop, and where appropriate apply, new knowledge and applied skills to add value by enhancing organisational capability; - 4. develop conceptual knowledge and understanding of how research methodologies enable the critical analysis, interpretation, synthesis and application of evidence within the student's field of study and professional practice; - 5. develop commitment to continuous personal and professional development, independence and reflective learning; - 6. develop particular expertise and understanding of business and technical strategies for databases and IoT and the subsequent skills to implement solutions.